zextras/carbonio-docs-connector-ce/docker/minimal/README.md

   - CARBONIO_FILES_PORT
   - CARBONIO_USER_MANAGEMENT_HOST
   - CARBONIO_USER_MANAGEMENT_PORT
-  - CARBONIO_REQUESTER_DOMAIN_OVERRIDE (useful to override domain when redirecting to docs-editor)
+  - CARBONIO_REQUESTER_DOMAIN_OVERRIDE (used to override domain when redirecting to docs-editor, not really required in production)